 - After your final grades have been posted on your final transcripts, it takes approximately six weeks for the Registrar’s office to review and confirm program completion.

-- After the Registrar office confirms that you have completed your program, you will receive your Graduation Completion letter in your naitportal under e-letters.
+- After the Registrar office confirms that you have completed your program, you will receive your Completion of Studies letter in your MyNAIT portal under e-letters.
 Processing time to receive this letter is 6-8 weeks.

 Once I have applied, can I start to work full time?